-In 2000, 18 per cent of Maori school students (26,357) were involved in Maori medium education.
+In 2001, 17 percent of Maori school students (25,580) were involved in Maori medium education.
 The number of mainstream schools offering Maori medium education increased significantly following the introduction in 1989 of targeted funding to promote the Maori language.
-By 1996, 20 per cent of Maori students (27,669) were receiving some of their education in the Maori language, a substantial increase from 13 per cent (16,051) in 1992.
+By 1999, 19 percent of Maori students (26,852) were receiving some of their education in the Maori language, a substantial increase from 13 percent (16,051) in 1992.

 Kura kaupapa Maori are schools in which Maori language, culture and values predominate and in which the principal language of instruction is Maori.
-During the 1990s, the number of kura kaupapa Maori grew from 13 to 59.
-Over the same period, the number of Maori enrolments in kura kaupapa Maori increased until, in 2000, three per cent of Maori students were enrolled in kura kaupapa Maori.
+Over the decade to 2001, the number of kura kaupapa Maori grew from 13 to 59.
+Over the same period, the number of Maori enrolments in kura kaupapa Maori increased tenfold, from 507 in 1992 to 5,010.
+In 2001, 3 percent of all Maori students were enrolled in kura kaupapa Maori.

-Table CI3.1

-Number and proportion of Maori students in Maori medium education
+Table Cl3.1: Proportion of Maori students in Maori medium education